samsonajulor/samsonajulor/README.md

 Backend Engineer | Linux Administrator | Web3 Enthusiast
 --------------------------------------------------------

-I just want to build something that would live longer than me.
+I just want to build something that would outlive me.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [samsonajulor@gmail.com](mailto:samsonajulor@gmail.com)